tadash10/aws_s3_bucket_security_checker.py/README.md

 # AWS Security Checker

 This script interacts with your AWS account to perform security checks and actions on AWS resources.
+This script make shure that  sensitive information such as  KEYS dont be public.

 # Installation